CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

    ![](../media/terraform-save.png)

+### Task 4: Generate Code by Chat that uses PowerShell to deploy resources to Azure

-### Task 4: Push code to your repository from the codespace
+### Task 5: Push code to your repository from the codespace

 1. Use the VS Code terminal to add files to the repository.
 Open VS Code Terminal if it's not opened yet.